| Experience,

 rise property you are living in has some form of insurance against things

 like fire, flood and lightning.
+It is highly likely

 that the property management company would have effected the fire